greyhamwoohoo/log-isms/README.md

 # log-isms
-An experiment with Terraform, Serilog/.Net 5, Azure Monitoring, Log Analytics, AppServices and Diagnostics.
+An experiment with Terraform, Serilog/.Net 5, Azure Monitoring, Log Analytics, AppInsights, AppServices and Diagnostics.

-After running this, you will be able see the logs in storage and view them in Log Analytics:
+After deploying this AppService, you will be able see the logs in storage and view them in Log Analytics:

 ![Console Logs in Storage](docs/log-analytics.png)